Chapter 32 : Shock

 James said, “I have the test match that day…” I looked to him and he said, “I can’t miss it, you know that.”
 I nodded numbly.
 I wanted to go, but I didn’t want to go alone.
 “I’m so sorry,” he apologised.

 “Not your fault,” I said dully.
+I hated how my voice cracked.
 The room was silent, save Lionel purring from his food bowl, until Louis broke it.